supande/Taxi_project_626/README.md

 Q10.
 Create a new CSV file which has only one out of every thousand rows.

 Ans.
 To do this, first I created and opened a new subset file in write mode and overwrote everything with ' ', so that I don't have any data      in the file while appending.
-Then I closed the file  reopened it in the append mode and created a writer variable using csv.writer to        write data to the file.
+Then I closed the file and reopened it in the append mode and created a writer variable using csv.writer        to write data to the file.
 I gave delimiters as ',' and '\n' to recognize new column and new row.
 Then I wrote every thousandth row on      the new file using modulus.
 I used if n%1000==0 statement and wrote the entire row if this condition satisfied.